perlpunk/perl5-module-meta/README.md

 time.
 It's best to include all dependencies including the ones that are currently in core.

+If possible, add the minimum required version of the dependency.
+For example, when using `Test::More::done_testing()`, require `Test::More` version `0.88`, as it was added in this version.

 Also don't forget to specify the minimum perl version.

 Also have a look at Neil's [Specifying dependencies for your CPAN